hawkiq/Admlte/README.md

 [![Packagist](https://img.shields.io/packagist/v/hawkiq/admlte.svg)](https://packagist.org/packages/hawkiq/admlte)

-- Warning : This Package is at very early phase of development using it in production might not a good idea use at your own risk.
 - This Package Heavely Inspired by [Laravel-AdminLTE](https://github.com/jeroennoten/Laravel-AdminLTE) for AdminLTEv3, I used thier Components with few modifications to make it suitable for AdminLTEv4.
 ---